webrecorder/replayweb.page/site/docs/user-guide/index.md

     For users comfortable with the command line, we recommend converting WARC files to WACZ files by using the `wacz` python library, see [py-wacz on GitHub](https://github.com/webrecorder/py-wacz) for more information.

-ReplayWeb.Page supports the following file formats listed as "Supported".
+ReplayWeb.page supports the following file formats listed as "Supported".
 Format type is determined based on the file's extension.

 | Format  | Extensions          | Status         |
 |:--------|:--------------------|:---------------|